Objective :

 Synopsis :

-This course is to introduce how to apply CFD in
+This course aims to introduce computational

-achieve loss prevention.
+to achieve loss prevention.

 About The Speaker